Low-Cost Regulatory Solutions for Refrigerated Shipments

 Using SwiTrace’s free online Track & Trace portal, management can send and store data online with just a mouse-click.
 This service also offers a traceable Accuracy Certificate for full PQ documentation.

 Using the Web Portal, it’s easy for users to enter the I-Plug’s Serial # and verify if it has been downloaded by the vendor.
 If the receiver has already selected the ‘Send to the Web’ feature while reading the I-Plug, the user will get instant access to the temperature report.

-The supplier now has electronic proof of PQ since installing the SwiTrace I-Plug temperature data logger in each truck outbound to market.
-Not only does the vendor get proof of best practices, the supplier can also check online at any time to make sure it’s been received.
+The supplier now has electronic proof of PQ since installing the SwiTrace I-Plug temperature data logger in each truck outbound to the market.
+Not only does the vendor get proof of best practices, but the supplier can also check online at any time to make sure it’s been received.
 The PDF temperature loggers have been a solid yet inexpensive solution for their perishable product and demonstrating the importance of cold chain monitoring.

 CAS Dataloggers has many solutions for all types of cold chain monitoring applications.
 Everything from USB connected devices to Cellular position and temperature tracking to RFID temperature solutions, we have the devices to help you comply with the Food Safety and Modernization Act.